 Nutrition is one of the major influences on health and longevity, but physicians and other health professionals are rarely educated in this area.
 They are often unaware of the latest scientific findings on diet and health and are therefore poorly prepared to advise their patients about designing a diet for optimal well being or using dietary change for management of disease.

-The topic and program for this conference were developed by an advisory group based on feedback from participants in the 2004-2015 Nutrition & Health Conferences, data collected from clinicians who have taken part in University of Arizona Center for Integrative Medicine nutrition modules, literature fostering effective nutrition counseling by practitioners and documentation of increased demand for nutrition education for health care professionals, as clearly demonstrated by the overwhelming success of the previous twelve conferences.
+The topic and program for this conference were developed by an advisory group based on feedback from participants in the 2004-2016 Nutrition & Health conferences, data collected from clinicians who have taken part in Arizona Center for Integrative Medicine nutrition modules, literature fostering effective nutrition counseling by practitioners and documentation of increased demand for nutrition education for health care professionals, as clearly demonstrated by the overwhelming success of the previous thirteen conferences.

 To provide health practitioners with an understanding of the central role of nutrition in health and healing.
 To provide a scientific basis for the integration of nutrition and medicine in order to practice preventive and therapeutic nutritional medicine.